 There are many situations and health problems that can cause your Great Danes paw pads to be ruff.

-Most of the time, you can see and feel the rough pad, but these are some other signs that you may see in your Great Dane that would indicate that you need to check out their pads.
+Most of the time, you can see and feel the rough pad, but these are some other signs that you may see in your Great Dane that would indicate that you need to take a look at their pads.

 - Thick and hard skin on footpad and around the nose